Being obese is not right or wrong.

 They are great in promoting weight loss and physical endurance, plus minimal stress on your joints.

 1. Walking.
 This is no doubt the best way to start your transition journey, literally.
 I mean what else can you expect, it’s a free cardio workout, no equipment needed, and not difficult at all.
-You are in your own control, how long you want to walk, how often to walk, but you must initiate your realistic goals here!
+You are in your control, over how long you want to walk, and how often to walk, but you must initiate your realistic goals here!

 If you have a treadmill at home, it is a good choice too, or perhaps just stroll along the park nearby.
-You may slowly be able to walk longer, faster walk or even jogging.
+You may slowly be able to walk longer, faster walk, or, even jogging.

 2. Stretching.
 Don’t overlook this easy workout.
-It is a must for every workout no matter low or high-intensity workout.
-Start by doing 10 – 15 minutes simple stretching workouts, before and after a workout.
+It is a must for every workout no matter whether low or high-intensity workout.
+Start by doing 10 – 15 minutes of simple stretching workouts, before and after a workout.

-Note: Please do get clearance from your healthcare expert or certified personal trainer before you hit on HIIT workout.
+Note: Please do get clearance from your healthcare expert or certified personal trainer before you hit on the HIIT workout.
 Some individuals with certain medical conditions like sudden irregular heartbeat, will not be suitable for this type of workout.

-Errr, this might sound like a very daunting task for overweight or obese people, I completely understand that.
+This might sound like a very daunting task for overweight or obese people, I completely understand that.

 You also need not complete that 30 minutes workout at once.
 Do it like 10 minutes at a time so as long you have completed the mission of the day.